Braves vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has nine doubles, seven home runs, 15 walks and 21 RBI (44 total hits).
-He's also swiped two bases.
+- Vladimir Guerrero Jr. has 10 doubles, seven home runs, 16 walks and 22 RBI (45 total hits).
+He has stolen two bases.

-- Guerrero has picked up a hit in two straight games.
-In his last five games he is hitting .263 with three doubles, a home run, two walks and three RBI.
+- Guerrero has picked up at least one hit in three straight games.
+During his last five outings he is batting .250 with three doubles, three walks and two RBI.

 Guerrero Recent Games